jendap/multiplatform-swt/readme.md

 ```

 It will work.
 You will build one package that will run on your dev machine - linux/windows.
-However when you try to call or just load a class with that platform dependent feature (like OLE)
+However, when you try to call or just load a class with that platform dependent feature (like OLE)
 you'll get ClassNotFoundException.